History of the Scythians: Presence in West Asia

 The Urartian king Rusa II carried out major fortification construction projects around Lake Van, such as at Rusāipatari, and at Teišebaini near what is presently Yerevan, all intended to monitor the activities of the allied forces of the Scythians, Mannaians and Medes; other fortifications built by Rusa II were Qale Bordjy and Qale Sangar north of Lake Urmia, as well as the fortresses of Pir Chavush, Qale Gavur and Qiz Qale around the administrative centre of Haftavan Tepe to the northwest of the Lake.

 These allied forces of the Cimmerians, Mannaeans and Scythians were defeated some time between c.
 680 and c.
-677 BCE by Sennacherib's son Esarhaddon, who had succeeded him as the king of the Neo-Assyrian Empire and carried out a retaliatory campaign which reached deep into Median territory until Mount Bikni and the country of Patušarra (Patischoria) on the limits of the Great Salt Desert.
+677 BCE by Sennacherib's son Esarhaddon, who had succeeded him as the king of the Neo-Assyrian Empire and carried out a retaliatory campaign reaching deep into Median territory, as far as Mount Bikni and the country of Patušarra (Patischoria) on the limits of the Great Salt Desert.
 Išpakāya was killed in battle against Esarhaddon's forces during this campaign, and he was succeeded as king of the Scythians by Bartatua, with whom Esarhaddon might have immediately initiated negotiations.

-Since the Cimmerians had left their Ciscausian homelands and moved into West Asia to seek plunder, they had no interest in the local affairs of the West Asian states and therefore fought for the highest bidder: therefore Esarhaddon took advantage of this and, at some point before c.
-675 BCE, he started secret negotiations with the eastern Cimmerians, who confirmed to the Assyrians that they would remain neutral and promised not to interfere when Esarhaddon invaded Mannai again in c.
+Since the Cimmerians had left their Ciscausian homelands and moved into West Asia to seek plunder, they had little interest in the local affairs of the West Asian states, tending to hold out as mercenaries for the highest bidder: whence Esarhaddon taking advantage of this, at some point before c.
+675 BCE, started secret negotiations with the eastern Cimmerians; these confirmed to the Assyrians that they would remain neutral, promising not to interfere when Esarhaddon invaded Mannai again in c.
 675 BCE.
-Nonetheless, since the Cimmerians were distant foreigners with a very different culture, and therefore did not fear the Mesopotamian gods, Esarhaddon's diviner and advisor Bēl-ušēzib referred to these eastern Cimmerians instead of the Scythians as possible allies of the Mannaeans and advised Esarhaddon to spy on both them and the Mannaeans.
+Nonetheless, since the Cimmerians were distant foreigners with a very different culture, and thus did not fear the Mesopotamian gods, Esarhaddon's diviner and advisor Bēl-ušēzib referred to these eastern Cimmerians, rather than the Scythians, as possible allies of the Mannaeans, and advised Esarhaddon to spy on both them and the Mannaeans.

-This second Assyrian invasion of Mannai however met little success because the Cimmerians with whom Esarhaddon had negotiated had deceived him by accepting his offer only to attack his invasion force, and the relations between Mannai and the Neo-Assyrian Empire remained hostile while the Cimmerians remained allied to Mannai until the period lasting from 671 to 657 BCE.
-As a result of this failure, the Neo-Assyrian Empire resigned itself to waiting until the Cimmerians were no longer a threat before mounting any further expedition in Mannai.
+This second Assyrian invasion of Mannai however met with little success, because the Cimmerians with whom Esarhaddon had negotiated had deceived him in accepting his offer, only to attack his invasion force, and relations between Mannai and the Neo-Assyrian Empire would remain hostile, while the Cimmerians continued their alliance with Mannai until the period from 671 to 657 BCE.
+As a result of this failure, the Neo-Assyrian Empire was obliged to wait until the Cimmerians were no longer a threat, before mounting any further expeditions in Mannai.

 From c.
 674 to c.
 672 BCE, the eastern Cimmerians were allied with the Medes, who had rebelled against the Neo-Assyrian Empire, and with the Scythians.
-During these years, the Assyrian holdings in Ellipi and Paršua were constantly under threat of attack by the Cimmerians.
+During these years, the Assyrian holdings in Ellipi and Paršua were under constant threat of attack from the Cimmerians.